 **MISSING TRANSCRIPT DEADLINES CAN RESULT IN AN INCOMPLETE APPLICATION AND DENIAL.

-Students in this program are notified in May via email and/or regular mail.
+Students in this program are notified of their admission status via email by late April.

 Notify NURSING Admissions at firstname.lastname@example.org within 15 calendar days of receipt of the notification.
 Write a thorough explanation why you believe an error occurred.
 Provide written documentation to support your claim upon request.

 We encourage you to familiarize yourself with these requirements and be ready to submit proof of them on short notice.
 We provide exact deadlines and directions via email with our offer of admission.
 Please do not submit any documents or proof to the Nursing Department until requested.